Kyle Rittenhouse Acquitted in Bombshell End to Vigilante Murder Trial

 “To people on the left and Black Live Matter members, an acquittal is just another expression of how the system coddles and protects white defendants,” Findley added.

+Henderson said the Black community feels silenced again, after the police officer who shot Jacob Blake seven times also was not held accountable.

+“I am very much worried about what’s going to happen (today) in Kenosha,” she said.
+“It’s another slap in the face.
+I just hope that … just don’t burn down anything.
+We’ve got few enough places still standing in Kenosha.”

-Throughout proceedings plagued with threats of a mistrial and several contentious arguments between Kenosha Judge Bruce Schroeder and prosecutors, the state argued Rittenhouse was a “teenage vigilante” who traveled from Illinois to Wisconsin with an AR-15 to meet other armed people who styled themselves guardians of local business.
+Throughout proceedings plagued with threats of a mistrial and several contentious arguments between Schroeder and prosecutors, the state argued Rittenhouse was a “teenage vigilante” who traveled from Illinois to Wisconsin with an AR-15 to meet other armed people who styled themselves guardians of local business.

 But throughout the trial, the prosecution made a series of decisions, ranging from who they put on the stand to what charges they chose to hit Rittenhouse with, that legal experts told The Daily Beast may have only bolstered the defense.
 And while there was a bevy of video evidence to prove Rittenhouse’s role in the shootings, prosecutors failed to provide any new damning material in the trial that would blow the self-defense claim out of the water.